 You're not restricted to cPanel as a website manager, either: OVH also supports CozyCloud, Plesk Onyx, Vesta CP and Virtualmin.

 OVH says you can have WordPress, Drupal, Joomla! and PrestaShop pre-installed, conveniently, although there's no mention of a general Softaculous-type one-click application installer.
 Still, with full root access you should be able to manually set up whatever you need.

-What's really impressive here is the price, which starts at just $2.2 (£1.69) per month, excluding the VAT.
+What's really impressive here is the price, which starts at just $2.20 per month, excluding sales tax.
 OVH isn't the best Linux host by any means, but it does provide a very cheap way to experiment with different distros and control panels to find out what works for you.
-It’s well worth a look for Linux newbies or anyone who feels they need more hosting experience before handing over the big money.
+It's well worth a look for Linux newbies or anyone who feels they need more hosting experience before handing over substantial chunks of cash.

 - You can sign up for OVH here (opens in new tab)